consistent-milk12/docs-md/generated_docs/serde_core/de/index.md

 - `fn next_element_seed<T>(&mut self, seed: T) -> Result<Option<<T as >::Value>, <Self as >::Error>`

-  This returns `Ok(Some(value))` for the next value in the sequence, or
+  This returns `Ok(Some(value))` for the next value in the sequence, or `Ok(None)` if there are no more remaining items.

+  `Deserialize` implementations should typically use `SeqAccess::next_element` instead.

 #### Provided Methods

 - `fn next_element<T>(&mut self) -> Result<Option<T>, <Self as >::Error>`

-  This returns `Ok(Some(value))` for the next value in the sequence, or
+  This returns `Ok(Some(value))` for the next value in the sequence, or `Ok(None)` if there are no more remaining items.

+  This method exists as a convenience for `Deserialize` implementations.
+  `SeqAccess` implementations should not override the default behavior.

 - `fn size_hint(&self) -> Option<usize>`